Platform engineering basics

 As platform engineering grows in popularity, more organizations are seeking resources and best practices for platforming their setups.
 Here are some free resources that can help:

-- The Platform Engineering Slack has over 17k active members located around the world.
+- The Platform Engineering Slack has over 23k active members located around the world.
 With community-built channels for product managers, Kubernetes enthusiasts, and job seekers, Slack is the heart of the global community.
 Platform practitioners share their war stories, share advice, and discuss best practices with folks around the world.

-- Platform Weekly is a community-driven email newsletter that delivers bite-sized pieces of the best of the platform engineering and cloud native worlds, straight to folks’ inboxes.
+- Platform Weekly is a community-driven email newsletter that delivers bite-sized pieces of the best of the platform engineering and cloud-native worlds, straight to folks’ inboxes.

-- PlatformCon 2023 made history: 169 talks, 40+ hours of recordings, 22k+ attendees.
-Register for PlatformCon 2024, the platform engineering conference now!
+- PlatformCon 2024 made history: 150 talks, 80+ hours of recordings, 30k+ attendees.
+Register for PlatformCon 2025, the platform engineering conference now!